MrcRel/TODO/README.md

 ---
 * ACDB ids are missing thus audio is too low/loud
 * Dual speaker support is likely to be broken (ZE601KL)
+* Decryption does not work in TWRP recovery
 * SELinux is permissive
 * more...